 Yes.
 Please see our private functions page for details about hiring the facilities.

 Why are there no bins at Moors Valley?

 The Restaurant and ice cream kiosks will happily take back any rubbish from items bought on site.

 However, if you bring a picnic to enjoy at Moors Valley we ask you to take the rubbish home with you.
 There are a number of reasons for this.
 Bins, however often they are emptied, often smell and attract wasps and flies; squirrels, foxes, badgers and rodents.
 The wildlife would be attracted to the bins and could well make themselves ill by eating inappropriate food or packaging material.

 Moors Valley is an area of countryside and we feel bins would look unsightly and spoil the park.
 So, please help us to keep Moors Valley a tidy place for people and a safe place for animals by being responsible for your own rubbish.

 What happens if we have an accident?

-All Rangers are first aid qualified and regularly trained by the Ambulance Service.
-If you or a member of your group require first aid please go to the Visitor Centre or call 01425 470721 and a Ranger will come to you.
-If you should call an ambulance please contact the Visitor Centre so that we can direct the ambulance to you.
+If you or a member of your group require help please go to the Visitor Centre or call 01425 470721.
+If you call an ambulance please contact the Visitor Centre so we can direct the ambulance to you.